Hrsh-Venket/3D-reconstruction-of-C.-Elegans/README.md

 - Calculates the hessian
 - Take the eigen values of the hessian to detect ridge structures
 - Along the eigenvectors, there is no change in intensity, while perpendicular to the eigenvectors there is a change in intensity
-- I am unclear of the difference between Sato and similar other filters (meijering and the frangi filters), except that Sato works for 3D
+- I am unclear of the difference between Sato and similar other filters (meijering and the frangi filters), except that the Sato filter works for 3D

 #### (Multi) Otsu's Thresholding